 Plasma Cutting Robot Cell Upgrade

-A robotic base rail plasma cutting system upgrade.
+MWES provided an upgrade to a robotic base rail plasma cutting system.

 A firm came to Midwest Engineered Systems with the desire to upgrade an existing base rail plasma cutting operation, while incorporating it into an existing roller conveyor line.
 When an existing robotic automation system doesn’t have the capabilities to perform newly developed tasks, simply upgrading components of that system may be all that is required.
 The base rail plasma cut had to be accurate within 3mm and the quality had to be visually smooth with waviness averaging around 1.5mm in depth.